 Getting Around Dominican Republic

 Buses are a convenient and cheap way to get around the Dominican Republic.
-Along with two major bus companies, which offer rides from Santo Domingo to Sosúa or Puerto Plata for around 9 USD, there are a number of smaller companies that will get you anywhere for even lower fee.
+There are two major bus companies that offer rides from Santo Domingo to Sosúa or Puerto Plata for around 9 USD.
+In addition there is a number of smaller companies that will get you anywhere for even lower fares.

 For transportation within major cities, publicos and motoconchos are extremely inexpensive, under 1 USD per trip.
 While publicos are kind of private cars, motoconchos are small-engine motorbikes carrying up to 3-4 passengers with no helmets on and performing daredevil driving manoeuvres.
 Motoconchos are popular for shorter trips within towns and resort areas.
 Taxis are relatively inexpensive with prices around 5-6 USD average.
-You can pay with US dollars, Euros or Pesos, but should have the correct amount for payment, as drivers can be unlikely to have change.
+You can pay with US dollars, Euros or Pesos, but it is wise to have the exact change since you don’t want the driver to keep the change.
 Santo Domingo has an underground system, that is less than 1 USD per ride.

 Dominican cuisine can briefly be described as an unusual, but tasty mix of European, African and indigenous Taíno cuisines.
 It is based on extensive use of beans, bananas and vegetables (including exotic ones) in the original combinations with meat and fish.
 Such dishes like la bandera, asopao and Puerco en puya are traditional.
 Food in the Dominican Republic is cheap.